Angel of the North

 Low Fell developed on the western part of the fell overlooking the pretty valley of the River Team with views of Ravensworth Castle.
 In the 1850s Low Fell was “a large village” through which a new turnpike road (Durham Road of 1826) passed through, studded with numerous pleasant villas overlooking the Team.
 To the east near Windy Nook is the suburb of High Fell, also once part of Gateshead Fell.

-The first private house lit by electricity
+First private house lit by electricity

 The Underhill Residential Home in Kells Lane, Low Fell has a place in world history as one of the former homes of the Sunderland-born electric light bulb inventor Sir Joseph Wilson Swan (1828-1914) who lived here from 1869 to 1883.